 - 1 tsp lemon juice (alternatively honey or mustard)

 Add all the ingredients to a small jug and whisk just before adding to a salad.
 The mix can be stored in the fridge for several weeks.
-Concentrate of lemon can be used instead of fresh lemon.
+Concentrated lemon juice can be used instead of fresh lemon.

 RECIPE – DANDELION TEMPURA